aws-solutions/live-streaming-on-aws/README.md

 * Node.js 12.x or later

 ### 1. Create an Amazon S3 Bucket
- Create a bucket in us-east-1 region with the region appended to the name:
+ Create a bucket in us-east-1 region with the region appended to the name.
+Please consider using randomized bucket names, ensure your buckets are not public, and verify bucket ownership prior to uploading application code or templates.

 ```
 aws s3 mb s3://mybucket-us-east-1